There are many ways to hack your phone. Some don’t even require advanced tech knowledge:

 Have you ever wondered “Is my phone hacked?”
 Here are some signs:

 If you suspect that your phone camera was hacked, there are a few more tell-tale signs that someone else is using it remotely.
 For example, you may notice photos and videos in your gallery that you don’t remember taking.
 Of course, you can accidentally record something, but if you keep finding new ones, it’s a sign that someone might have control over your camera.

 The flash lighting up when you’re not using your phone is another thing to look out for.
 Both the camera and flash need a lot of resources and battery power.
 Therefore, if someone is remotely controlling your device, you will notice it getting very hot even when you don’t use it.

-Unless the attack was specifically targeted at you, finding the culprit can be quite difficult.
 Try checking all the apps you don’t recognize and any suspicious phone numbers or social media accounts that have interacted with you.
 A quick search might find some associations, but tracking hackers usually requires a cybersecurity expert.
-It’s usually worth it to report such cases to your local or national law enforcement for further investigation.
+It’s usually worth reporting these cases to your local or national law enforcement for further investigation.

 It’s also worth considering who might have physical access to your phone.
 If you have a weak password, someone might have guessed it and might have had total access to your device.

 Here’s what to do if your phone has been hacked:

 Remember to backup anything important before restoring your iPhone to factory settings.

 1. On a device with macOS Catalina 10.15.5 or earlier, connect your phone to your computer.

 2. In the Finder on your mac, select your device in the Finder sidebar.